 We designed a calculator that can help with assessing your potential earnings in just two simple steps.
 Are you interested?
 Here’s how to do it!

 - First, enter the number of opt-ins you have.
-What’s opt-ins, you may ask?
-It’s the number of people, your customers, that gave your company permission to receive any marketing or sales messages.
+What are opt-ins, you may ask?
+The number of people, your customers, that gave your company permission to receive marketing or sales messages.

 - Then, choose which type of revenue streams your company would like to use for monetizing the data.
 There are different types, like simple messages, dedicated offers within the app, mobile displays and more.
 The type of streams you can take into consideration depends on the business model you have.

 And voila!
-Your company’s estimated earnings in five-years are ready.
-Of course, it cannot be taken with a 100% accuracy, because it varies accordingly to different factors.
+Your company’s estimated earnings in five years are ready.
+Of course, it cannot be taken with 100% accuracy because it varies accordingly to different factors.
 How about we make the amount even bigger?